 Miami Marlins- Nick Neidert RHP- The Marlins acquired Neidert when they traded away Dee Gordon last December.
 He spent the season at Double-A Jacksonville where he posted a 3.24 ERA in 26 starts.
 He averaged just over a strikeout per inning with 154 punch outs in 152.2 innings pitched.
 Neidert should start the season in Triple-A New Orleans and if he puts up similar number to those he put up this year I could see the Marlins giving the soon to be 22-year-old a big league call-up.

 New York Mets- Peter Alonso 1B- There was an argument to be mad that Alonso should have been called up this year.
 He more than earned it to be fair.
 In 65 games with Double-A Binghamton, he hit 15 home runs while holding a .314 batting average.
-He was then promoted to Triple-A Las Vegas where in 67 games he launched 21 home runs to give him 36 home runs in 132 games played.
-Alonso was a 2nd round pick in 2016 out of the University of Florida and his best tool is probably his raw power which was shown by this seasons home run total.
-With the state the Mets organization is in, I am not sure why they would not want to bring Alonso up this season, but Alonso will definitely start the season with the Mets new Triple-A team that plays in Syracuse.
+He was then promoted to Triple-A Las Vegas.
+In 67 games he launched 21 home runs to give him 36 home runs in 132 games played.
+Alonso was a 2nd round pick in 2016 out of the University of Florida.
+His best tool is probably his raw power which was shown by this seasons home run total.
+With the state the Mets organization is in, I am not sure why they would not want to bring Alonso up this season.
+Alonso will definitely start the season with the Mets new Triple-A team that plays in Syracuse.
 Soon after that, he should see some time with the Mets, where he could make a splash.

 Philadelphia Phillies- Adam Haseley OF- There is a big chance that Haseley will not get a call up next year but, with the way he’s been raking in the minors, it is definitely a possibility if he continues to put up similar numbers.
 In 2018 he spent 79 games High-A Clearwater and 39 games in Double-A Reading.
 In his 118 games this year he compiled a .305/.361/.433 slash line.
 He is an above average defender and a plus hitter.
 If he doesn’t get the call up next season he will definitely be part of this Phillies team in 2020.